Review – Wild swimming at Pool Bridge Farm, York

 Facilities

-As first-time visitors, we weren’t sure where to go or what to do, as signage is fairly minimal but we quickly worked it out (well, followed someone who looked as though they knew what they were doing).
-Facilities are basic but do the job: simple loos (which are going to be upgraded in July) and a large rustic barn where you can change if you don’t fancy changing by the side of the water.
-From Thursday to Sunday there’s a cafe, too.
+As first-time visitors, we weren’t sure where to go or what to do, as signage is fairly minimal, but we quickly worked it out (well, we followed someone who looked as though they knew what they were doing).
+Facilities are being upgraded all the time, from the loos to the changing rooms, but we can’t help but love the large barn where you can change if you don’t fancy changing by the side of the water.
+There’s a lovely cafe, too, serving homecooked food.
+It can get very busy, so it’s worth booking a table if you know you want to eat after your swim.

 The swimming lakes